-In past recent years, chat apps have gradually replaced text messages as a medium for communication.
+In past recent years, instant chat apps have gradually replaced text messages as a medium for communication.

 Easy to use and audio, video & file sharing functionalities are common features in today’s popular chat apps.
 In fact, chat apps have been snapped up by social networks to expand their offerings, and to provide new platforms to display advertisements or implement a new feature to monetize a service that is usually free.